 In today’s global marketplace, where diverse backgrounds, skills and experience are critical for strategic and operational decisions, having more women involved at the highest levels of business management and corporate governance is associated with more profitable and well-managed corporations.
-We are dedicated to helping make that a reality.
+The Graduate School of Management is dedicated to helping make that a reality.

-There has been significant discussion recently about women “leaning in” and an outpouring of executive leadership support for greater gender equality.
-We shed light on a sobering issue: the lack of substantial progress in gender diversity in the majority of California’s leading public companies, and the need to help create these opportunities.
+There has been significant discussion about women “leaning in” and an outpouring of executive leadership support for greater gender equality.
+However, there remains a lack of substantial progress in gender diversity in the majority of California’s leading public companies—and the need to help create these opportunities.

 UC Davis Study of California Women Business Leaders

 The study is the only one of its kind to focus on gender diversity in the boardrooms and executive suites of corporate California.
-It is an annual benchmark for gender diversity in the C-suites and boardrooms of the 400 largest public companies in the state.
 Our goal is to drive awareness among corporations, business leaders and policy makers to take meaningful action toward greater female representation.

-— Dean Steven Currall, UC Davis Graduate School of Management
+— Dean Ann Huff Stevens, UC Davis Graduate School of Management

 Recent Related Reseach